Book Cover Ideas: 20 Eye-Catching Book Cover Ideas for Inspiration

 Tips for book cover ideas

 You’ve written your book, and now it’s time to tie it all together and commission a book cover design.
-But first you need a book cover idea!
+But first you need book cover ideas!

 Your book’s cover design and illustration should do more than look professional.